tonymatthews/r-guide/README.md

   * `tabulator::quantiles()` produces quantiles of a variable.
 It is a wrapper for base R `quantile()` but is easier to use, especially within `data.table`s or `tibble`s.
 * Use `modelsummary` for formatting tables.
 * `Hmisc::describe()` and `skimr::skim()` can be useful to print a "codebook" of the data, i.e. some summary stats about each variable in a data set.
 Since they do not provide identical information, it might be best to run both.
   * This can be used in conjunction with `sink()` to print the codebook to a text file.
+F
-For example:
+  * or example:
   ```r
   library(tidyverse)
   library(Hmisc)